Anandakrishnan21/Hand-Clash/README.md

 # Hand-Clash
-A Rock paper scissors game.
-Make your boring time happier by playing our "Hand Clash" .
+A Rock paper scissors game!!
+Make your boring time happier by playing "Hand-clash".